-At December 31, 2022, the Company's goodwill related to its Verizon Business Group (Business) reporting unit was \$7.5 billion and represented 2.0% of total assets.
+At December 31, 2023, the Company's goodwill related to its Verizon Business Group (Business) reporting unit was \$1.7 billion and represented 0.4% of total assets.
 As discussed in Notes 1 and 4 of the consolidated financial statements, goodwill is not amortized but rather is tested for impairment at the reporting unit level at least annually, or more frequently if impairment indicators are present.
 The impairment test compares the fair value of the reporting unit (calculated using a combination of a market approach and an income approach) to its carrying amount.
+As described in Note 4 to the consolidated financial statements, an impairment charge of \$5.8 billion in the Business reporting unit was recorded during the year.

 Auditing management's goodwill impairment test was complex and highly judgmental due to the inherent subjectivity of developing an estimate of the fair value of the reporting unit, which is based on assumptions about future conditions, transactions, or events whose outcome is uncertain and will therefore be subject to change over time.
-In particular, the fair value estimate was sensitive to significant assumptions such as the discount rate, revenue growth rate and earnings before interest, taxes, depreciation and amortization (EBITDA) margins, which are affected by expected future market or economic conditions.
+In particular, the fair value estimate was sensitive to significant assumptions such as the discount rate, revenue growth rates and earnings before interest, taxes, depreciation and amortization (EBITDA) margins, which are affected by expected future market and economic conditions.